 It’s another tax season, and while most companies scramble to file their Internal Revenue Service (IRS) returns, scammers will be looking to capitalize on the chaos.
 Con artists use this time to elicit sensitive information from individuals and businesses, using the IRS as their preferred moniker.
+Falling victim to a ransomware scam can be devastating.
 Luckily, this isn’t the first rodeo for the nation’s tax professionals, and they’ve provided a list of what the latest strategies are.

-4 Latest Tax-Related Ransomware Scams as Defined by the IRS
+4 Latest Tax-Related Ransomware Scam Campaigns as Defined by the IRS

 Scammers use the tax season to carry out a variety of frauds.
 As this is a hectic period for most organizations trying to complete their tax returns, it’s easy for companies to fall into the trap.
 Knowing what scams to look for can help a company avoid an attempted cybersecurity attack from succeeding.